jhallen/exorsim/README.md

 2. (Linux)

 	cd exorsim

 	sudo make install

 2. (Cygwin) "run as administrator" the Cygwin terminal, then:

 	cd exorsim

 	make install

+3. If you are updating to a new version of exorsim, delete the local files in your home directory before running it:

+	rm -r ~/.exorsim

 This will install the binaries in /usr/local/bin and install the data files in /usr/local/share/exorsim.
 When you run exor or exor09, the default drive 0